 Migraine is an episodic disabling headache requiring long-term management.
 Migraine management through Yoga therapy would reduce the medication cost with positive health benefits.
 Yoga has shown to improve the quality of life, reduce the episode of headache and medication.
-The aim of the present study was to evaluate the efficacy of Yoga as an adjuvant therapy in migraine patients by assessing clinical outcome and autonomic functions tests.
+By analyzing clinical outcomes and performing tests on autonomic functioning, the current study set out to determine the effectiveness of yoga as an adjuvant therapy in migraine sufferers.
 Migraines are more intense than common headaches.
 They’re typically characterized by a throbbing pain on one side of the head.
 They’re often accompanied by nausea, dizziness, and sensitivity to light and sound.
-Migraines can last anywhere from a few hours to a few days.
+A migraine may linger for a few hours or for several days.

 Yoga can provide more than just physical fitness.
-It can bring calm and peace to your mind and body, as well as help with ailments such as anxiety, depression, and pain.
+It can aid with conditions like anxiety, depression, and pain as well as offer calmness and tranquility to your mind and body.
 Yoga can help lessen the severity and frequency of migraine.
 Yoga is a mind and body therapy that began in ancient India.
 People worldwide now practice it.
 It involves poses, meditation, and breathing exercises.
-Studies have found it can reduce stress, anxiety, and depression.
+According to Studies, it can reduce stress, anxiety, and depression.
 Not only is yoga a holistic approach to fighting migraines as they’re happening, it’s also a proactive approach to reduce the pain.

 Research and Evidence

 Recent research agrees that yoga can improve migraine symptoms, usually alongside standard medical treatment.

 A 2021 study of 61 participants concluded that yoga therapy combined with standard medical treatment could further improve peoples’ quality of life and reduce migraine headaches.

 Previous 2020 research agreed with this conclusion.
 Researchers found that in 161 participants, yoga as an added therapy is superior to medical treatment alone and could offer a cost-effective and safe way to help treat migraine.